Best Long-Term Stocks in India (2025)

 Benefits of Investing in Long-term Stocks in India

-- Compounding of Returns: Holding quality businesses over time may allow profits and dividends to be reinvested, gradually building wealth through compounding effects.
+- Compounding of Returns: Holding quality businesses over time may allow profits and dividends to be reinvested, thereby gradually building wealth through the compounding effect.

 - Dividend Support: Established companies often reward shareholders with dividends, providing a steady income stream along with price appreciation.